 The One Health Newsletter is a collaborative effort by a diverse group of scientists and health professionals committed to promoting One Health.
 This newsletter was created to lend support to the One Health Initiative and is dedicated to enhancing the integration of animal, human, and environmental health for the benefit of all by demonstrating One Health in practice.

-Winter/Spring 2018-2019 One Health Newsletter - Call for Articles
+Spring 2019 One Health Newsletter - Call for Articles

 For other One Health news and events, please visit...

 One Health Academy The One Health Academy supports a monthly seminar series that aims to enhance interdisciplinary collaborations, networking, and informal mentoring among health professionals, industry, and policy makers across various scientific topics that influence human, animal, and ecosystem health.

 Valerie Jojola Mount A graduate student in the Master of Public Health program at Kansas State University.
 Her general focus is in infectious disease and zoonoses, with aspirations to further concentrate in epidemiology.
 She obtained a B.A. from the University of New Mexico in Biological Anthropology.
 Of particular interest for her is how the social determinants of health impact patterns of behavior like breastfeeding, particularly in American Indian populations.